Updated June 4, 2026

 4. Video length and mid roll ads

 Videos over 8 minutes qualify for mid roll placements.
 Each mid roll is an additional ad impression per viewer.
 Longer videos with good retention = more ads per view = higher effective RPM.
-This is why finance and education creators often make 15–20 minute deep dives rather than 3 minute explainers.
+This is why finance and education creators often make 15 to 20 minute deep dives rather than 3 minute explainers.

 5. Watch time and session value